Skip to main content

 • Green: access granted

-In the landlord scenario with mobile and physical credentials, access rights are cached on the controller, allowing offline accessibility.
-This caching process functions similarly to the reader.
-When a user unlocks a door using a legacy reader, Kisi will use these cached access rights before sending an unlock request to the legacy controller.
+In the landlord scenario with mobile and physical credentials, access rights are cached on the Kisi controller, allowing offline access.
+Following the approach of the Kisi reader, a Kisi controller's offline cache is built based on recent usage patterns.
+The Kisi controller will use these cached access rights before sending an unlock request to the legacy controller.

 In this scenario, offline cache only covers unlocks with physical credentials.